New research, mobility and mentoring calls launched

 From “Improving Farmed Fish Welfare in Asia” to developing and strengthening an Asian Fish Welfare Network

-Project led by the Institute of Aquaculture at the University of Stirling and funded by Open Philanthropy
+Project led by the Institute of Aquaculture at the University of Stirling and funded by Coefficient Giving

 The project aims to help raise awareness and knowledge about aquatic animal welfare and support capacity building activities for research into means to improve welfare throughout the farming and value chain to eventual slaughter.
 The main activities of the project are to provide funding and other support to collaborative research projects in Thailand, Vietnam and Indonesia, MSc studentships for Indonesian, Thai and Vietnamese Nationals to study at the University of Stirling, funding of exchange and mentorship programmes and the organisation of training and outreach activities.
 The original “Improving Farmed Fish Welfare in Asia” project was funded from late 2022 to 2025 and the new “Asian Fish Welfare Network” project runs from 2025 to 2028.